maximus-brown/maximus-brown.github.io/_posts/2020-08-15-DexoWorlds.md

 [Planet #2108 Ekexdoporos-a](https://pool.pm/862cd06c4504de6114a29e0b863751ee84ad455493d43aeeb727d896.DexoWorld2108)

 ### Future Plans
-Creators of the project are astrophysics students and they envision implementing loads of cool features in the future once smart contracts are supported on the Cardano blockchain.
+Creators of the project are astrophysics students and they envision implementing loads of cool features in the future once smart contracts are supported on the Cardano blockchain with the hard Alonzo fork.

 A few ideas they have in mind include ways to facilitate trading and distributing new NFTs of each star to those who hold all of the planets which orbit that star.